WISVCH/bapc-2025/content/_index.md

 Potential solutions are submitted and corrected by an automated judging system.
 The best teams for each university will participate in the [NWERC 2025](https://2025.nwerc.eu/).

-The 2025 edition of the  Benelux Algorithm Programming Contest (BAPC) will be held on the 25th of October, 2025.
+The 2025 edition of the BAPC will be held on the 25th of October, 2025.
 The contest will be held on the campus of the Delft University of Technology.